To read some, many industrialists would use and abuse "planned obsolescence" to increase their turnover.

 In the event that a new version of the software continues to work, I think we can talk about planned obsolescence without too much difficulty.

-Chapter 3.
-Examples of what is not planned obsolescence
+Examples of what planned obsolescence is not

-Section 3.1.
 End of a possible repair period / end of warranty

 I could read here and there that an industrialist refusing to repair a product after several years would be an example of "planned obsolescence".